afreisinger/jenkins/README.md

 When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.

-1. Browse to http://localhost:9090(or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.
+1. Browse to http://localhost:9090 (or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.

     ![image info](./img/setup-jenkins-01-unlock-jenkins-page.jpg)